 Additional Assessment For Having A Prior Felony Conviction

-If you committed a fraud against a workers’ compensation insurer and had a prior felony conviction under Insurance Code 1871.4 or PC 549, you face an additional assessment of $4000 for each service connected to the fraud.
+If you committed fraud against a workers’ compensation insurer and had a prior felony conviction under Insurance Code 1871.4 or PC 549, you face an additional assessment of $4000 for each service-connected to the fraud.

 You Lacked Fraudulent Intent

 The DA needs to prove that you had the intent to defraud or that a statement you made was knowingly false.

 For instance, others may have witnessed you falling a few days before an accident at work injured you and for which you presented a claim.
 The prior fall was minor and resulted in no injury to you but a witness reports that you fell and were injured.

 On a claim form, you state you had no prior injuries.
 Your failing to report the prior incident is now being charged as defrauding the insurer by knowingly making a false statement about a prior injury to the same part of your body.

 You can assert lack of fraudulent intent because you received no medical attention for the previous fall and never told anyone that you were not injured at all so your failure to report it was not fraudulent.

 Also, you may have misinterpreted something on the claim form or in a question posed to you and innocently responded in a way that an investigator mistook for deliberately lying.

 Conflicting diagnoses or medical findings might trigger an allegation of fraud.
 If you claim emotional distress or an injury like carpal tunnel that is diagnosed by a health care provider but a physician retained by the insurer opines that you are malingering or fabricating your condition, the DA will have a difficult time proving that you are guilty of fraud.